konceptosociala/konceptosociala.github.io/content/blog/2023-07-22-material-proc-macro.md

 +++
-title = "Material derive macro for Sonja"
+title = "Material derive macro for Flatbox"
 +++

-The Sonja crate contains a quite useful `Material` trait that allows the developer to create their own materials based on GLSL shaders.
+The Flatbox crate contains a quite useful `Material` trait that allows the developer to create their own materials based on GLSL shaders.
 Its approximate implementation for the custom material `MyMaterial` initially looked like this:

 ```rust
 // Typetag is used to serialize the collection of materials `Vec<Arc<dyn Material>>`